jweinst1/BernieScript/README.md

 #### Billionaire:

 A `billionaire` is one step up from the abilities of a `corporation`.
 Instead of ordering their stored values with numbers and indexes, billionaires by pass those rules completely.
 Instead, they can just put values any where they want them.
 They have all the power.
-They can even give values indexs that aren't even numbers!
+They can even give values indexes that aren't even numbers!
 They are represented by the even richer brackets, `$$| |$$`

 For example, lets say we make a billionaire, by doing `TheKochBrothers voting as $$| |$$`, we assign a variable to an empty billionaire.
 Billionaires, work by hoarding and collecting key-value pairs.
 Lets see some examples below: